yagutaro/dsc-introducing-python-libraries-hbs-ds-060120/README.md

 SciPy is a library of software for engineering and science applications and contains functions for **linear algebra**, **optimization**, **integration**, and **statistics**.

 The functionality of the SciPy library is built on top of NumPy, and its data structures make heavy use of NumPy.
 It provides efficient numerical computational routines and comes packaged with a number of specific submodules.
-The following are a few submodules from this library which are very commonly applied to Data Science experiments:
+The following are a few modules from this library which are very commonly applied to Data Science experiments:

-* `stats`: statistical functions
+* `stats`: Statistical functions
-* `linalg`: linear algebra routines
+* `linalg`: Linear algebra routines
-* `fftpack`: Discrete Fourier Transform algorithms
+* `fftpack`: Discrete Fourier transform algorithms
-* `signal`: signal processing tools
+* `signal`: Signal processing tools
-* `optimize`: optimization algorithms including linear programming
+* `optimize`: Optimization algorithms including linear programming

 ### Statsmodels
 Statsmodels is a library for Python that enables its users to conduct data exploration via the use of various methods of estimation of statistical models and performing statistical assertions and analysis.